calgns/eslint-prettier-config/README.md

 all of this so it will be almost no common errors.

-if you don't undestand what each one of the format fils does, then, go to the end of this file and click the link of the one you didn't undestand.
+if you don't undestand what each one of the format file does, then, go to the end of this file and click the link of the one you didn't undestand.

 ## Overview :owl:
 Here will be most common config files.